AaltoSciComp/scicomp-docs/rse/procedures/project-administration.rst

   item in the RSE weekly meeting if you can't get help in garage or you need a wider audience.
 * If the project has funding, record time spent in Halli.
+* Update the time estimate in rse-projects, if the expected time changes.
 * TODO: add more here